TLeaves/chromium-crosswalk/docs/ios/build_instructions.md

 display an error stating that "The application was signed with invalid entitlements").

-## Running apps from the commandline
+## Running apps from the command line

 Any target that is built and runs on the bots (see [below](#Troubleshooting)) should run successfully in a local build.
 To run in the simulator from the